 There’s one food stall in the building, so I went there.
 If they serve food and drink, they must have tea, right?
 With full of confidence, I ordered two iced teas to the owner lady.
 It took her around twenty minutes to prepare my drinks.
 I wondered why it took her so long to prepare my tea.
 Probably because she has to boil the water first?
-Or did she go and buy the tea leaves somewhere?
+Or probably she needs to go and buy the tea leaves somewhere?

 Finally, the ice teas were ready.
 The owner lady smilingly handed over two big cups of Thai milk tea.
 Oh dear, no wonder it took her ages to prepare it!
 It never crossed my mind that when I ordered an iced tea, it will be translated into a Thai milk tea.

-Reading my confused face, the owner lady knew that there were something wrong with the drinks.
-I tried to explain to her that what I want was actually only a simple tea – no milk.
+Reading my confused face, the owner lady knew that there was something wrong with the drinks.
+I tried to explain it to her that what I want was actually only a simple tea – no milk.
 I’ll take it hot if it’s easier for her and also so I don’t have to wait for another twenty minutes.
-Graciously she offered to take back one of the thai milk teas, saying that I won’t be able to finish all four drinks when the next batch of teas are ready.
+Graciously she offered to take back one of the Thai milk teas, saying that I won’t be able to finish all four drinks when the next batch of teas are ready.
 I totally didn’t mind actually, I could just keep all the drinks for later, but the owner lady insisted.
 So I returned a cup to her, which she stored it in the fridge for the next person.

 Probably I will just bring a box of Lipton next time when I travel for safety measure.